yaochaorui/Trinity-RFT/main/_sources/tutorial/trinity_configs.md.txt

 - `subset_name`: The subset name of the task dataset.
 Default is `None`.
 - `split`: The split of the task dataset.
 Default is `train`.
 - `repeat_times`: The number of rollouts generated for a task.
 If not set, it will be automatically set to `algorithm.repeat_times` for `taskset`, and `1` for `eval_tasksets`.
-- `format`: Defines keys for prompts and responses in the dataset.
-  - `prompt_key`: Specifies which column in the dataset contains the prompt data.
-  - `response_key`: Specifies which column in the dataset contains the response data.
 - `rollout_args`: The parameters for rollout.
   - `temperature`: The temperature for sampling.
 - `default_workflow_type`: Type of workflow logic applied to this dataset.
 If not specified, the `buffer.default_workflow_type` is used.